Have you ever tried growing broccoli only to be disappointed by small heads, black rotted spots, yellow fruit and leaves, or worse…worms? Eww!

 You can harvest your broccoli head at any time you want to eat it.
 There is nothing wrong with harvesting the baby sized broccoli heads if that’s how you prefer to eat them.

-Are you ready to grow great broccoli?
+Are you ready to start growing broccoli?

-I know this is a crazy long post, so just remember these rules to grow your own delicious broccoli at home.
+I know this is a long post, so just remember these rules to grow your own delicious broccoli at home.

 - Get your timing right and plant your broccoli when your temperatures are above 25F and not higher than 75F, and try to protect it from temperature extremes.